A-Stecka/constraint-satisfaction-problem-2022/README.md

 # Solving Binary Puzzles and Futoshiki as Constraint Satisfaction Problems
-Solving binary puzzles and Futoshiki created as part of the course: Artificial Intelligence and Knowledge Engineering
+Binary and Futoshiki puzzle solver created as part of the Artificial Intelligence and Knowledge Engineering course
 -
 Constraint Satisfaction Problem (CSP) refers to the problem of satisfying constraints.
 A solution to a CSP problem is an assignment of values to variables such that all constraints are satisfied.
 The constraints are defined for the specific problem.